jeffmpan/api/source/index.html.md

 search: true
 ---

-# Introduction
+# The SWITCH.CM API

 SWITCH.CM builds distribution platforms for airlines & hotels.
-Building connectivity provides the following benefits:

-- ability to show live availability on your website
-- ability to facilitate active credit card payment (instead of forcing the transactions offline and losing customers in the sales funnel).
-- With just 43 lines of code, we can integrate a complex distribution network into a static website.

-# Authentication edited by yusa
+Our API will allow you to seamlessly synchronize the following data with thousands of booking websites:

+- pricing & availability data
+- guest reservation data

+# Test Environment

+To start, we’ll set up the following development environments:

+- a test xxx.switch.cm account (to simulate a real property)
+- a test booking.com account (to simulate your inventory on an OTA)

 > To authorize, use this code: